adedomin/CSC311-game-design/_posts/2015-03-30-Server Side - Database.md

 ---

 PHP is a server side scripting language that allows a user to give the server data to act on and to return dynamic content.
+For PHP, Ubuntu offers a package called php5-fpm which is a FastCGI binary for, obviously, PHP;

 ### Using PHP